abraia/abraia-multiple/README.md

 ![classification](https://store.abraia.me/multiple/notebooks/classification.jpg)

-The multiple module extends the Abraia package to provide support for HyperSpectral Image (HSI) analysis and classification.
+The multiple module provides support for HyperSpectral Image (HSI) analysis and classification.

 > MULTIPLE is result and it is being developed by ABRAIA in the [Multiple project](https://multipleproject.eu/).